rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 <br>
 <br>
 You can find out more about how to run Discovery here:
-<a href="HomeVision Discovery How-to.md">How to Use the MQTT Plug-in's Home Assistant Auto Discovery.</a>
+<a href="HomeVision Discovery How-to">How to Use the MQTT Plug-in's Home Assistant Auto Discovery.</a>

 <!-- <h2 id="tips">Tips</h2> -->
 ## Tips